Is Email Grammar Important?

 Grammar is not just for business or professional authors.
 You need to be understood and taken seriously.

-Providing a positive impression in all your communications can help you excel in so many ways by offering an educated and, more importantly for business, a credible and professional perception.
+Providing a positive impression in all your communications can help you excel in many ways by offering an educated and, more importantly for business, a credible and professional perception.

 But I’m not an author or “writer”.